On Campus

 What is S.O.Q?

-S.O.Q (Special Online Quiz) comprises a set of review questions strategically created to motivate our students to revisit fundamental principles covered in earlier modules.
-Cyberschool offers four online quizzes during weeks 2, 4, 6, and 8 of the course.
-This is only available for students enrolled in a foundation course.
+Special Online Quiz (SOQ) is an online review quiz strategically designed to motivate students to revisit fundamental concepts covered in earlier modules.
+SOQ is made available on Cyberschool during weeks 2, 4, 6 and 8 of the term.
+Please note that SOQ is only available to students enrolled in a foundations course.

 Will students see their teachers during online lessons?